Paul Abadie Sr.: Biography

-Son of a construction artisan, Abadie Sr. began his studies of architecture in the atelier of Bonfin, then continued them in the offices of architects Charles Percier and Pierre-François-Léonard Fontaine.
-He attended the École nationale supérieure des Beaux-Arts in Paris.
+The son of a construction artisan, Abadie Sr. began studying architecture in the atelier of Bonfin, later continuing in the offices of architects Charles Percier and Pierre-François-Léonard Fontaine.
+He also attended the École nationale supérieure des Beaux-Arts in Paris.

-First employed as inspector at the construction site of the stairway of the Palais du Louvre executed by Percier and Fontaine, he would continue at the finance ministry at the rue de Rivoli.
+He was first employed as an inspector at the construction site of the stairway of the Palais du Louvre, executed by Percier and Fontaine.
+He later continued at the finance ministry on Rue de Rivoli.
 He then worked for the architect Bonnard.

-In 1818 Paul Abadie moved to Angoulême as architect of the Charente.
+In 1818, Paul Abadie moved to Angoulême as architect of the Charente.
 He was city architect of Angoulême from 1820 until 1840.

-In 1836 Abadie became a member of the Legion of Honour.
+In 1836, Abadie became a member of the Legion of Honour.

-In 1849 he was joined by his son Paul Abadie when the latter was named diocesan architecte of Angoulême, Perigueux et Cahors.
+In 1849, he was joined by his son Paul Abadie, when the latter was named diocesan architecte of Angoulême, Perigueux et Cahors.

-Confirmed to his posts in 1854, he eventually resigned from these in 1864.
+He was confirmed in his posts in 1854 and eventually resigned in 1864.